Learning in the Field

 This spring, Boise State University had three teams compete – chosen from out of more than 50,000 applications from 100 countries – at the prestigious Hult Prize regional finals competitions in Shanghai, London and Dubai for the chance to win $1 million to launch a social-justice minded enterprise.
 The College of Arts and Sciences team, Team Cultivate, competed in Dubai.
 Their business idea was called the Portable One Time Toilet (POTT), a double lined biodegradable bag used as a portable bathroom.
 Once used, the bag is tied off and buried, and a chemical lining composed of urea breaks down the human waste and kills off harmful bacteria, turning it into compost.
 Then the bag’s second layer drops seeds into the newly created compost.
 Within about six weeks and with a bit of water, edible food begins to grow.
 “We chose Dubai because of its locale and diversity – it sits close to many areas that are currently hosting refugees, and it functions as a beautiful place to mix cultures and experiences,” explained team member Luke Yeates.
 “It was fundamentally transformative for all of us.”

 Following Your Passion, From Globe-Trotting Adventures to Boise’s Treefort Music Fest

 Some of our most formative growing experiences happen at home.
-For lovers of music, literature, technology, food, yoga and art, Treefort Music Fest, a five-day festival of discovery, happening March 22-26, is reason enough to stay put during spring break.
+For lovers of music, literature, technology, food, yoga and art, Treefort Music Fest, a five-day festival that takes place each year in March, is reason enough to stay put during spring break.
 What began as a labor of love by several local music enthusiasts has grown into an annual celebration featuring 400-plus bands, panel discussions, readings, yoga poses, films, comedy, tasty foods and more.
 The festival is sponsored by Boise State University and cultivated (and populated) by many alumni and current students.
 Check out the Treefort website for info on bands, forts and tickets.